Huancayo Junin, Peru Travel Guide

 Huancayo is a start, not an end point, for your Peruvian exciting experiences.

-If you enjoyed Huancayo's Andean charm, explore these historically rich cities further south.
+If you enjoyed Huancayo's Andean charm, check out these historically rich cities further south.

 For a scenery change, head northin an easterly direction to Tarma and descend into the warmer cloud forest.

-Experience Huancayo in new ways on a future trip.
+Experience Huancayo in new ways on a later trip.

 Learning new competencies for future travels can be Skillshare.
 Check out photography courses there to enrich your travel photos!